Girgias/php-rfcs/container-offset-behaviour.md

 #### Classes that do not implement ArrayAccess and Internal objects which do not implement any dimension object handler

-For every single operation, regardless of the type of the offset, the following ``Error`` is emitted:
+For every single operation, regardless of the type of the offset, the following ``Error`` is thrown:

 ```
 Cannot use object of type ClassName as array
 ```

 ### null type as container

-PHP supports a feature called auto-vivification to array when writting to an offset when the container is of type ``null``.
+PHP supports a feature called auto-vivification to array when writing to an offset when the container is of type ``null``.

-Therefore the behaviour depending on the operator is as follows:
+Therefore, the behaviour depending on the operator is as follows:

 - For read operations,`null` is returned, the container continues to be `null`, and the followin warning is emitted: